RHS Level 3 Certificate in the Principles of Garden Planning, Construction and Planting

 You can download all your notes and presentations to read on or offline, view interactive materials and ‘self-test’ quizzes, contact the course tutor by internal messaging for feedback and support, upload practice exam papers and questions for marking, and get in touch with other students.

-Click here to enter the teaching website and see some examples of course materials in a sample online classroom ( you will be asked to log in as a guest).
+Click here to enter the teaching website and see some examples of course materials in a sample online classroom.

 What qualification will I get?